antvolin/bitradio-wallet-gui/README.md

     docker start bitradio-wallet-gui
 ***
 ## OPTIONAL
-If you want to rebuild the container yourself, run the commands:
+If you want to rebuild the image yourself, run the commands:

     export BITRADIO_DATA="$HOME/bitradio-data/" && \
     docker build --build-arg USER_NAME=$USER \
     --build-arg BITRADIO_DATA=$BITRADIO_DATA \
     -t $USER/bitradio-wallet-gui .
 ***
-***But keep in mind, if you rebuild the container yourself, you should replace the old container name ("antvolin/bitradio-wallet-gui") with your own, to execute the command RUN***
+***But keep in mind, if you rebuild the image yourself, you should replace the old image name ("antvolin/bitradio-wallet-gui") with your own, to execute the command RUN***